High Speed UK

 High Speed UK (HSUK) is an advocacy group which proposes an alternative route to High Speed 2 that broadly incorporates the proposed Northern Powerhouse Rail (High Speed 3) scheme.
 Railway engineers Colin Elliff and Quentin Macdonald founded the group.

 The HSUK proposal is not officially approved or funded by government.
-The scheme received a parliamentary hearing in 2015.
+The scheme was launched in 2008, renamed in 2013 and received a parliamentary hearing in 2015.

-Proposed Routes
+Proposed routes

-Dedicated High Speed Rail Corridors

-HSUK comprises 3 primary corridors of new high speed line construction: